 But then there you are, a half-hour before guests arrive, face-to-face with the tragic implications of not knowing what deglaze means.
 Does it involve icing?
 Pottery?

-Recipes are not about food.
+That's when you realize: Recipes are not only about how to cook a particular dish.
 They're about words.

 As a service to new cooks everywhere, we offer a baker's dozen confusing cooking words that cropped up in this year's New York Times Thanksgiving recipe round up.
 Want more?
 Check out 100+ words in a vocabulary list pulled from the Times feature, Words to Know *Before* You Defrost the Bird.
 Or cut and paste any of your recipes into our list builder and see what words it flags for you to learn.)